YourRoots Logo

 Children(s): Edwin Floyd, Grace Floyd, Kathryn Floyd, John Floyd, George Floyd

-It was in 1843 that Virginia "Jennie" Ann Bruce was born in Mason Co.
-Illinois, a child of Manning Anderson Bruce and Jane Ann Phenix.
-Virginia "Jennie" Ann Bruce went on to marry John Quincy Adams Floyd and had children such as Edwin Bruce Floyd, Grace Darling Floyd, Kathryn Bruce Floyd, John Quincy Adams Floyd and George [Milton] Floyd.
-Virginia "Jennie" Ann Bruce was deceased by 1938 in Los Angeles, Los Angeles, California, USA.
+The story of Virginia "Jennie" Ann Bruce began in 1843 in Mason Co.
+Illinois.
+In 1850, Virginia "Jennie" Ann Bruce resided in Havana, Mason, Illinois, USA.
+Virginia "Jennie" Ann Bruce married John Quincy Adams Floyd, and had children including Edwin Bruce Floyd, Grace Darling Floyd, Kathryn Bruce Floyd, John Quincy Adams Floyd, George [Milton] Floyd.
+Virginia "Jennie" Ann Bruce passed away in 1938 in Los Angeles, Los Angeles, California, USA.

 Find more search results for Virginia Bruce